-I’m not exactly sure where the term “White Trash” came from in reference to this dip; I do know that whenever I hear that phrase, I think of Nancy and her dip.
-We lost Nancy to complications related to her melanoma in November of 2000 and there’s not a day that goes by without my thinking of her.
-She was outrageously funny in a self deprecating sort of way, referring to her recipes as “white trash” this-or-that, playing down her incredible acts of volunteerism that ate up any and all of her free time, always making something for an expectant mother, a family experiencing a loss…always giving of herself and her time.
+I’m not sure where the term “White Trash” came from, with reference to this dish; I do know that whenever I hear that phrase, I think of Nancy and her dip.
+We lost Nancy to complications related to her melanoma in November of 2000, and there’s not a day that goes by without my thinking of her.
+She was outrageously funny – in a self deprecating sort of way; referring to her recipes as “white trash” this-or-that, playing down her incredible acts of volunteerism that ate up any and all of her free time, frequently making something for an expectant mother, a family experiencing a loss…always giving of herself and her time.
 Nancy was a community treasure and I know the world is a much better place because of her.

-And while I don’t believe that Nancy was an inherently huge football fan, she loved her boys.
-And watching them grow up playing football sparked a love for the game in her as well.
-When the boys were older, if there was a college match-up or an especially big NFL game on TV, Nancy would burst on the scene with the “White Trash Dip” and a bag of tortilla chips.
-And that dip never stood a chance, it was so scrumptious!
+And while I don’t believe that Nancy was an inherently huge football fan, she adored her boys.
+Watching them grow up playing football sparked a love for the game in her as well.
+When the kids were older, if there was a college match-up or an especially big NFL game on TV, Nancy would burst on the scene with the “White Trash Dip” and a bag of tortilla chips.
+And that dip never stood a chance, it was scrumptious!

 Now, with the advent of blogging (something Nancy would’ve gotten a big kick out of), I am privileged to share her famous dip with you, dear reader.
 Ready yourself.

 You will need: